Estate planning strategies: 5 actions to consider now

 Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
 WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.

-Trust services available through banking and trust affiliates of Wells Fargo Advisors.
+Trust Services are available through Wells Fargo Bank, N.A., Member FDIC, and Wells Fargo Delaware Trust Company, N.A.
 Any estate plan should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in your state.